Up to 9 meters x 4.9 meters x 2.2 meters

 Large CMM and Faro Laser Tracker

 At K&M we are experts in three things.
 Large machining, large fabrication, and the pursuit of Zero for our customers.
 The pursuit of Zero for our customers means zero production headaches, zero production delays, and zero tolerance for errors.
 Our capabilities also include burning and assembly.
-K&M’s serves customers in the Oil & Gas, Power Generation, Wind Power, Machine Tool, Mining, Construction, Agriculture, and Locomotive Industries.
+K&M’s serves customers in the Defense, Oil & Gas, Power Generation, Machine Tool, Construction, and Mining Industries.

 Modern Machine Shop Magazine defines large part machining as the machining of any part that is too large to be moved by a single person or too large to fit in the work envelope of the most common CNC machines.
 K&M’s large CNC machining capabilities include parts as large as 20 meters by 5 meters by 10 meters and 100 tons.
 It is always beneficial to machine a part in as few setups as possible to reduce variation, setup time, handling time, and load and unload time.
 This varation and these times are waste, which add no value to the customer.
 This is especially true with large CNC machining where these factors can contribute hours to cycle time and throughput time.
 K&M’s solution to high quality and cost effective large part machining is to machine a part complete in as few setups as possible, ideally in one setup, on a machine whose size closely matches the part size.
 This is accomplished with an equipment list that includes several sizes of large boring mills, large gantry mills, and large machining centers that are equipped with right angle heads, univeral heads, spindle extensions, and probes.
 K&M matches the machine type and machine size to the part size, part features, and production quantity.
 This means that each part is machined on the lowest cost machine that is capable of producing the part, while still meeting the objective of minimizing setups and waste.